jlcjak/frameoscope/README.md

 1. install [ngscopeclient](https://github.com/ngscopeclient/scopehal-apps/releases/)
 2. run: `curl -fsSL frame.fasterscope.com/install.sh | bash` (Source code in "/software")

+That's it, now ngscopeclient should see frameoscope as an oscilloscope

 to uninstall: `curl -fsSL frame.fasterscope.com/uinstall.sh | bash`

 this works on ubuntu, for other distros clone this repo and ask codex(/your agent of choice) to make it work